 What else can avocados do?
 Researchers have found relationships between eating avocados and having a lower body weight, body mass index, waist circumference, and risk of lower metabolic syndrome (a group of risk factors for heart disease, stroke, and diabetes).
 However, in order to increase the likelihood of reaping these benefits, it’s recommended that folks cut down on foods rich in saturated fats, and eat more foods rich in mono- and polyunsaturated fats.
-For more on the different types of fats, check out Good vs. bad fats in the Go Ask Alice! archives.
 But, in case you’re wondering which food sources contain which kinds of fats, here’s the 411:

 - Monounsaturated fats come from vegetarian (plant) sources such as nuts, seeds, vegetable oils, olives, and, drum roll please… avocados.

 - Polyunsaturated fats come from both vegetarian (plant) and animal sources such as fatty fish (e.g., salmon, tuna, trout), walnuts, flaxseed, corn, soybean oil.